THE LINUX FOUNDATION PROJECTS

 • Deploy/Remove an application to an Edge Device

-• Upload user specific applications to the Sandbox
+• Upload user-specific applications to the Sandbox

 • Observe an application’s telemetry via OTEL in a Workload Fleet Manager